woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 Upgrade
 -------

-This section describes how to upgrade Boundless Suite 4.x to |version| on Ubuntu Linux.
+This section describes how to upgrade Boundless Suite 4.8 and earlier to |version| on Ubuntu Linux.

+.. warning:: We do **not** recommend upgrading Boundless Suite on a production server.
+Instead, do a new install on new machine, then transfer your data and settings to the new machine.

 .. warning::

    Because of the major package changes involved, if you have any version earlier than 4.9, it must be uninstalled first.
+Make sure you backup your data, configuration, your old 4.8 install, and any other data/software on the system.

    The data directory at ``/var/lib/opengeo/geoserver`` will not be removed during uninstallation.